alexion2001/Matrix-Project-Snake-Game/README.md

 # Game difficulty levels

 > <h4>:one: Easy mode</h4>
-> The speed of the snake is constant and the food blink at a regular interval
+> The speed of the snake is constant and the food blink at a regular interval.
+The score increases by 1 point for each food eaten.

 > <h4>:two: Medium mode</h4>
 > The speed of the snake is higher than in easy mode.
+The score increases by 2 points for each food eaten.

 > <h4>:three: Hard mode</h4>
 > The speed of the snake is higher than in easy mode ( same as in medium mode) and we have bombs :bomb:.
 The bombs blink faster than the food, and if the snake touches
-> them it dies
+> them it dies.
+The score increases by 3 points for each food eaten.

 </details>